scivision/PyLivestream/README.rst

 These Python scripts compute the optimal parameters.
 Should work on any OS (Mac, Linux, Windows).

-Linux: requires X11, not Wayland (choose at login)
+:Linux: requires X11, not Wayland (choose at login)
+:FFmpeg: >= 3.0 required
+:Python: >= 3.5 required

 Install
 =======